sindhu28ss/sindhu28ss/README.md

 ### 🚀 My Journey
 - **Currently Seeking**: Full-time opportunities in Data Science, Analytics, and AI/ML roles.
 - **Education**: Master's in Business Analytics at California State University, East Bay
-- **Professional Experience**: Over 5 years of professional experience as a Data Analyst at Amazon and Cognizant, specializing in data analytics and machine learning to drive business insights and innovation.
+- **Professional Experience**: Over 5 years of experience as a Data Analyst at Amazon and Programmer Analyst at Cognizant, specializing in data analytics and machine learning to drive business insights and innovation.

 ### 💼 What I'm Looking For
 I'm actively seeking roles in Data Science, Analytics, GEN AI, Machine Learning and Business Intelligence .
 I am passionate about utilizing my analytical skills and machine learning expertise to solve complex problems and drive successful outcomes in a dynamic environment.